 Then, dramatically, an influx of mild Atlantic air brought overnight rain, and after midday on the 4th, the sun shone.
 With winds still from the North, it couldn’t be described as warm, but just the day earlier, I’d picked up a significant temperature rise as I walked into this Western section of our copse garden.

-Sheltered from the North by the higher ground and bordering shrubs of our mossy croquet lawn, and now also sheltered from the East, by evergreen Camellias, Daphne and Rhododendrons, which are well over shoulder high there are two large areas of spring bulbs which receive any sunshine on offer, between about noon and 3 pm.
-Having abandoned my third layer to do some hand pollinating of open Crocus flowers in these areas on the third, I was sufficiently struck by the warmer temperatures to go inside and drag Fiona out to experience them.
+Sheltered from the North by the higher ground and bordering shrubs of our mossy croquet lawn, and now also sheltered from the East, by evergreen Camellias, Daphne and Rhododendrons, which are well over shoulder high, there are two large areas of spring bulbs which receive any sunshine on offer, between about noon and 3 pm.
+Having abandoned my third layer of clothing to do some hand pollinating of open Crocus flowers in these areas, I was sufficiently struck by the warmer temperatures to go inside and drag Fiona out to experience them.

-There was no bee activity at all on the 3rd, with ice around in most other areas and the ground still frozen hard, yet the early white Crocus chrysanthus “Ard Schenk”, were indeed wide open in these benign pockets of warmer air, with obvious loose pollen inside a few flowers.
-Only a few Crocus tommasinianus grown from seed scattered along the cobbles at the very front of the house could manage to open elsewhere in the garden …
+There was no bee activity at all on February 3rd, with ice around in most other areas and the ground still frozen hard, yet the early white Crocus chrysanthus ‘Ard Schenk’, were indeed wide open in these benign pockets of warmer air, with obvious loose pollen inside a few flowers.
+A few Crocus tommasinianus grown from seed scattered along the cobbles at the very front of the house were the only other Crocus which could manage to open, anywhere else in the garden.

-So on the 4th, having checked the morning weather forecasts I was ready to have a look at the hive once the sun broke through the clouds, just before 12.30 pm.
-Masses of milling bees, but no sign of any visiting flowers in the garden.
+On the 4th, having checked the morning weather forecasts, I was ready to have a look at the hive once the sun broke through the clouds, just before 12.30 pm.
+Masses of milling bees, but no sign of any actually moving away from the hive, and visiting flowers in the garden.

-However by 1.45 pm, it was a different story.
-At last I found a couple of honeybees inside a snowdrop above the croquet lawn, with collected pollen – interestingly a local form of G. nivalis.Then one inside a rather sad looking Hellebore, hit by those earlier very low temperatures…Finally I headed down past the massed Cyclamen coum and into the lower copse…The bees had very quickly discovered that this was where the real action was, and this small area of the garden was audibly buzzing with hundreds of bees collecting pollen and nectar from all the plants I knew would be visited, given benign weather.
-However with great delight I also discovered, for the first time, masses were visiting the exquisitely scented flowers of Daphne bholua “Jacqueline Postil”, which we’re now very fortunate to have growing in a few thickets.
+However, by 1.45 pm, it was a different story.
+At last I found a couple of honeybees inside a snowdrop, above the croquet lawn, with collected pollen – interestingly this was a local form of G. nivalis.Then another one, inside a rather sad looking Hellebore, hit by those earlier very low temperatures.Finally, I headed down past the massed Cyclamen coum and into the lower copse.The bees had very quickly discovered that this was where the real action was, and this small area of the garden was audibly buzzing with hundreds of bees collecting pollen and nectar from all the plants I knew would be visited, given benign weather.
+With great delight I also discovered, for the first time, masses were visiting the exquisitely scented flowers of Daphne bholua ‘Jacqueline Postill, which we’re now very fortunate to have growing in a few thickets.